Alice Miller (psychologist)

-Alice Miller, born as Alicja Englard (12 January 1923 – 14 April 2010), was a Polish-Swiss psychologist, psychoanalyst and philosopher of Jewish origin, who is noted for her books on parental child abuse, translated into several languages.
+Alice Miller ([ˈmɪlər]; born Alicja Englard; 12 January 1923 – 14 April 2010) was a Polish-Swiss psychologist, psychoanalyst and philosopher, noted for her books on parental child abuse, translated into several languages.
 She was also a noted public intellectual.

-Her book The Drama of the Gifted Child caused a sensation and became an international bestseller upon the English publication in 1981.
-Her views on the consequences of child abuse became highly influential.
+Her 1979 book The Drama of the Gifted Child caused a sensation and became an international bestseller upon the English publication in 1981.
+Her views on the consequences of child abuse became highly influential in the fields of child development, psychotherapy, and trauma.
 In her books she departed from psychoanalysis, charging it with being similar to the poisonous pedagogies.